 - 1. Locate the pushrod exit slot on the right side and left side of the fuselage.
 It is located slightly ahead and below the horizontal stabilizer. - 2.
-Carefully cut away the covering material from the slot. - Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
+Carefully cut away the covering material from the slot.

+- DECATHLON MK2 - 3.
+Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
 Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - 4.
 Install the clevis on the elevator pushrod.
 Make sure 6mm of thread shows inside the clevis. - 5.
-The control horn should be mounted on the bottom, left side and right side of the elevator at the leading edge, in line with the elevator pushrod.
+The control horn should be mounted on the bottom, left side and right side of the elevator at the leading edge, in line with the elevator pushrod. - 6.
+Drill two holes through the elevator using the control horn as a guide and screw the control horn in place.